-We use a lot of exotic material in our Cx line of safety razors...mokume gane is one of them.
-I thought I would write a blog specific to the material called mokume gane.
-It is pronounced "Moe-koo-may Gah-nay"...
+We use a lot of exotic material in our custom Cx line of safety razors and Mokume Gane is one of them.
+If you are looking for a high-quality yet unique Safety razor and love to enjoy a close shave, I thought I would write a blog specific to the material called Mokume Gane.
+It is pronounced, "Moe-koo-may Gah-nay".

 Originally this material was first used in the 17th century in Japan, it was originally used to decorate the Katana swords of the Samurais.
-Sword making was considered the highest form of artwork in Japan, this skill and technique was passed down generations.
+Sword-making was considered the highest form of artwork in Japan, this skill and technique were passed down through generations.

 It wasn’t until 1970 that Hiroko Pijanowski brought the material and techniques back to the United States after learning the difficult techniques from a Japanese master craftsman.
 For the most part, it was mostly known through remaining art and scholarly articles…

-The tradition of this metalwork, its history, its impact to generations inspired us to use this material in the making of some of our select Cx safety razors.
+The tradition of this metalwork, its history, and its impact on generations inspired us to use this material in the making of some of our select Mokume Cx safety razors.

 The forging of this material involves high pressure and heat to fuse different non-ferrous metals(non-iron-based metals) together.
 The process needs to be extremely clean to avoid forging impurities into the material.
 Paper layers of this material are layered on top of themselves and fused together.
 This metal is not a surface treatment but forged layers running through the pieces.

 After machining, we hand sand each piece to remove machine marks from non-critical surfaces and dimensions.
 We also do final shaping at this point.
-We start with very high grit sandpaper and continue to step up the sanding grit to finer and finer sandpaper.
+We start with a very high-grit sandpaper and continue to step up the sanding grit to finer and finer sandpaper.
 For the final finish, we need to consider the type of patina we could apply, if any.

 What makes this material unique, is the patina that forms over the material with time.
 The patina forms a coating based on the shaving environment.
 This patina will happen naturally but it too can be controlled with many options and surface effects created.